Jean-Louis0/CozyHome-backend/README.md

 For clients, finding the ideal home-away-from-home is just a click away.
 For owners, managing properties and maximizing revenue has never been more straightforward.

+## Deployment
+The live deployment of this API is on the following URL: https://cozyhome.onrender.com/